H3AR7B3A7/DjangoCourse/README.md

     </form>

 We can have more control over our forms by using *'Form'* instead of *'ModelForm'*.
 An example of this was included inside the project.
+Both forms are fully styled and exactly the same, for a good comparison.

 ## Redirect
 To redirect *from django.shortcuts import redirect* and: